timuryesm/timuryesm/README.md

 - 👋 Hi, I’m @timuryesm
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning User Interfaces course
+- 🌱 I’m currently open for a new job
 - 📫 LinkedIn: linkedin.com/in/timuryesm
-- 📚 Completing York University Bachelor Of Science
+- 📚 Completed York University Bachelor Of Science

 <!---
 timuryesm/timuryesm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.